 - How do I clean my label printer?

 We suggest you clean your DYMO Labelwriter printer(s) on a monthly basis.
 As the labels can’t be in the printer when you clean it, perform the cleaning when you change the roll- it’s a quick and easy process.
 If the printer jams, clean it immediately!
 KidCheck has cleaning pads available to order in the KidCheck Store.

 To clean the printer:

-- Wipe any dust or debris off the outside.
-If needed you can clean dirt or smudges with alcohol, diluted dish detergent or diluted glass cleaner.
+- Wipe any dust or debris off the outside of the printer.
+If needed, you can clean dirt or smudges with rubbing alcohol, diluted dish detergent, or diluted glass cleaner.

-- Use a pad from the cleaning pad packet and insert it into printer.
-Press the manual feed button (the blue light) to move the card through the printer.
-Repeat numerous times, and then discard the used cleaning pad.
+- Use a pad from the cleaning pad packet and insert it into the printer as if it were a label.
+Press the Manual Feed Button on the front of the printer to move the card through if it doesn’t feed automatically.
+Repeat several times.

 You’ll want to do two things: